evoisec/sensor-data-analytics/README.md

 |5| 465 | 3  |2|
 |6| 106 | 3  |2|

-Spark/Databricks Dataframe consisting of joined timeseries datasets, also enriched with Reference Data about Subjects and Activities
+Spark/Databricks Dataframe consisting of joined timeseries datasets (the join leverages the above Timeseries Indexing Model), also enriched with Reference Data about Subjects and Activities

 (click on the image to enlarge)